joeyklee/sketching-web-geography/README.md

 Introduction
 =======

-*Sketching Web Geography* is a prototype for teaching and learning how to code,
+*Sketching Web Geography* is a prototype for teaching and learning how to code for maps and the web.